-Lena Dunham Shows Off Her Butt Tattoo While Modeling the ‘Best Swimsuit for My Curvy Bod’
+Lena Dunham Models the 'Best Swimsuit for My Curvy Bod' While Showing Off Her Butt Tattoo

 She also shared a shot from behind to underline her thesis that this is the best swimsuit she owns.

-In the rear pic, Lena writes, “Holy s–t,” once again tagging the company that makes the bikini as well as @instasteak, one of the models for the brand who likely turned her on to these superb-fitting swim lewks.
+In the rear pic, Lena writes, “Holy s–t,” once again tagging the company that makes the bikini as well as @instasteak, the owner of the brand that makes these superb-fitting swim lewks.
 The second image also serves as an excellent reminder of the writer’s oft-forgotten butt tattoo, a neon orange replica of the sign for The Odeon by her friend and tattoo artist, Robert Bonhomme.
 At the time, she wrote of her choice of new body art on Instagram, “And because I’m a deranged daughter of TriBeCa, the Odeon neon sign now lives on my ass for life.”

 But back to the suit.
 Considering how much she loves this outfit, it begs the question, does Lena know that there’s also a matching bucket hat?